nasccped/kojamp/WARN_MESSAGE.md

 ============

 This project is under some changes (stack, design pattern, publishing concept).
-You can use it to have fun but isn't recommended to use for commercial use!
+You can use it to have fun but isn't recommended for commercial use!

 So far we have the following implementations: